-Again it is noteworthy that verifying the existence of simple zeroth order tensor (scalar) relationships is accomplished without determining the functions (dependent-parameters) P5, P6, and P7 in parametric space (P1, P2, P3, P4).
-However graphical curve fitting is required but only to visually confirm the existence of the proposed functional relationships between P5, P6, and P7.
-Again the idea of graphical and mathematical invariance is used.
+Using interactive graphics it is possible to verify the existence of simple zeroth order tensor (scalar) relationships, which is accomplished without determining the functions (dependent-parameters) P5, P6, and P7 in parametric space (P1, P2, P3, P4).
+However, graphical curve fitting is required but only to visually confirm the existence of the proposed functional relationships between P5, P6, and P7.
+Again the idea of graphical and mathematical invariance is used but in this case the mathematical concept of invariance extends throughout parametric space.

 Many more complex relationships can be visually extracted from raw data by using this same method.
-Many data sets are generated by experimental scanning or numerical simulations and lack a particular relationship to begin with.
+Because many data sets are generated from experimental scans or numerical simulations, other possible relationships may be embedded within these data sets.
 In all cases, just like finding solutions to differential equations, the researcher can guess possible relationships and then confirm them visually, because graphical and mathematical invariance coexist.
-Here we assumed simple linear relationships.
-Using this method, researchers can explore large complex data sets for trends and other possible functional relationships.
-A graphical invariant pattern, associated with a relationship, is first observed then visual cognitive thought is the mechanism that allows the investigator to confirm the existence of the possible relationship.
-Again we use the computer to perform tedious graphical tasks where in the past only a few gifted scientists demonstrated an inherent ability to perform this same graphical process psychically.
+Using this method it is possible to observe a pattern associated with an assumed relationships first, then visual cognitive thought becomes the mechanism that allows the investigator to confirm the existence of this possible relationship by using interactive graphics.
+Here the computer was used to perform the tedious graphical tasks of drawing the complex graphical tensor representations, where in the past only a few gifted scientists demonstrated an inherent ability to perform this same graphical process psychically.

 Acknowledgement: This research was sponsored by the Office of Naval Research under grant BAA 00-007.
+Visual Numerics Inc. provided software and technical support.